 As we spontaneously decided to travel to Cape Verde, we had to obtain our visas in the nearest embassy which in our case was located in Dakar.
-Unfortunately the embassy worker had slightly different idea about documents required and the price than us.
+Unfortunately, the embassy worker had slightly different ideas about documents required and the price than us.
 Even though there was no information about it what so ever, she demanded an invitation from Cape Verdean citizen and a flight ticket.
-Additionally she asked for nearly the double of the Visa fee which was mentioned in the internet.
-Like usual we made a big fuzz about this obviously ridiculous requirements but were helpless and decided to leave.
-Later on Ben contacted a German friend who temporally lives in Cape Verde to ask for his advice.
+Additionally, she asked for nearly double the Visa fee which was mentioned on the internet.
+Like usual we made a big fuzz about these obviously ridiculous requirements but were helpless and decided to leave.
+Later on, Ben contacted a German friend who temporarily lives in Cape Verde to ask for his advice.
 Amused with our story he told us not to bother and just come over to the islands.
 We followed his tip and got our visas without any complications or questions asked at the airport.
 And surely it was almost half a price than the one in the embassy!

 Bad luck didn’t leave us also while buying the flight tickets.
 Three times we were sent away and told that we can’t purchase a ticket to Cape Verde without buying a return ticket as well.
 We figured soon that this rule applies to Senegalese citizens only.
 The staff in none of the Senegal Airlines offices was aware of that.
-On our forth shot we decided to be more aggressive.
-We demanded calling their headquarters and supervisors to enlighten the situation.
+On our fourth shot we decided to be more aggressive.
+We demanded to call their headquarters and supervisors to enlighten the situation.
 How surprised they were to learn we were right.
-Finally we got our tickets!
+Finally, we got our tickets!

-Unfortunately there were only few active local couchsurfers on the Santiago island.
+Unfortunately, there were only a few active local Couchsurfers on Santiago island.
 We spent a lovely time with one of them in Praia.
 Joao was great!
 He took us to a live music event and gave us a tour around the city.
 Cape Verde was nothing like other African countries we have seen before.
 Praia resembled very much a Portuguese city with its modern infrastructure, fancy restaurants and its tourists who are coming from all over the world.